jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 :yellow:`REFACTOR`: make it better
 ********************************************************************************************

 I keep a list of :ref:`Errors/Exceptions<errors>` that show up in the terminal_ as I go through this book to help me know them better, it helps when I run into them later, because I will be more familiar with them.
-I add :ref:`AssertionError<what causes AssertionError?>` to ``test_magic.py`` in the :ref:`editor<2 editors>`
+I add :ref:`AssertionError<what causes AssertionError?>` to ``test_magic.py``

 .. code-block:: python
   :linenos: